rq/rq/README.md

 # The worker

-**NOTE: You currently need to create the worker yourself, which is extremely easy, but RQ will create a custom script soon that can be used to start arbitrary workers without writing any code.**
+**NOTE: You currently need to create the worker yourself, which is extremely easy, but RQ will include a custom script soon that can be used to start arbitrary workers without writing any code.**

 Creating a worker daemon is also extremely easy.
 Create a file `worker.py`